Werner-Staeblein/Project-2-modified-resubmit/README.md

 - a timer feature could be added so that the amount of time for each question or the entire set of ten questions for the user is limited,

-- a feature for highest scores achieved could be added for users repeating the quiz multiple times,
+- a feature for the highest scores achieved could be added for users repeating the quiz multiple times,

 - an additional feature of more explanatory notes for each answer could be provided in the section and function showSolution() so that a user is not only shown the correct answer but likewise some additional explanation as to why the answer is the correct one,